stmork/sctqtgen/README.md

 **NOTE!** Don't forget to call the base classes *react()* method otherwise you will loose events.

+#### Event queuing
+Since version 1.2.6 the SCT-Qt-Generator automatically supports the new event queue feature of YAKINDU statechart tools.

 #### Thread safety
-Under normal cirmumstances you don't bother about thread safety.
+Under normal circumstances you don't bother about thread safety.
 Simply modify the feature *QtSettings* parameter *threadSafe* to your needs and everything is done.
 If you need to implement custom processing for events and thread safety you have to add the following line to every custom event